 The current GSE secondary mortgage market structure has worked well for community banks by providing equitable access, not competing at the retail level, and permitting community banks to retain mortgage servicing rights on the loans they sell.

 The goal in reforming the housing finance system must be to address the problems of the old system and restore balance among portfolio lenders, small financial institutions, and large lenders.
-Policymakers must be careful not to create a system that eradicates liquidity for all but the largest players, limits access to the market or narrows options for smaller lenders or imposes requirements that make it too costly for smaller lenders and servicers to participate.
+Policymakers must be careful not to create a system that eradicates liquidity for all but the largest players, limits access to the market, or narrows options or imposes requirements that make it too costly for smaller lenders and servicers to participate.